bintoca/dbuf/registry/text.md

 # DBUF Text Symbols

+Subject to change until core semantics are settled

 A string or a substring is considered a Scope in the [codec](../codec.md)

 ### Start of substring